syncfusion-content/asp.net-core-docs/aspnet-core/SpellCheck/Functionalities.md

 {% endhighlight %}

 N> You can get the suggestion words after some time interval once the method called.
-Since, ajax request processing in the background.
+Since, AJAX request processing in the background.

 ## Synchronous request